 Housing and Environment for Large Rabbits

-Providing a suitable housing and environment for your large rabbit is crucial for their well-being.
+Providing a suitable housing and environment for large rabbits is crucial for their well-being.
+Pet sitters should understand these requirements when caring for rabbits in their owners’ homes.
 Here are some essential considerations:

 Indoor vs. Outdoor Housing